hotpaw2/hello-world-1/README.md

 This repository is just my introductory exercise in learning how to use github.

-Included are 2 benchmarks that I have used for over 30 years, which I use for long baseline historical personal computer performance comparisons.
+Included are 2 benchmarks for which I have over 30 years of results, thus useful for long baseline historical personal computer performance comparisons.

 ### test items